UK Political System - Does it Need reform ?...An update

 2. As the electorate, we entrust them with the huge

-responsibility of running the country for us – since they are all error-prone like
+responsibility of running the country for us – as ordinary people, they are all error-prone like

 ourselves, it is our duty to monitor what they are doing, and ensure they don’t